christiangda/ansible-role-amazon-cloudwatch-agent/README.md

 pip install docker-py
 ```

-Clone the role repository and create symbolic link
+**Clone the role repository and create symbolic link**

 ```bash
 git clone https://github.com/christiangda/ansible-role-amazon-cloudwatch-agent.git
 ln -s ansible-role-amazon-cloudwatch-agent amazon-cloudwatch-agent cd ansible-role-amazon-cloudwatch-agent
 ```

-Execute the test
+**Execute the test**

 ```bash
 molecule test
 ```

-Additionally if you want to test using VMs, I have a very nice [ansible-playground project](https://github.com/christiangda/ansible-playground) that use Vagrant and VirtualBox, try it!.
+**Additionally if you want to test it using VMs, I have a very nice [ansible-playground project](https://github.com/christiangda/ansible-playground) that use Vagrant and VirtualBox, try it!.**

 ## License